evereverland/2019/everlandings/theo-armour/barbara-allison-armour/README.md

 ## Theo Armour recollections

-My great Aunt, Barbara Armour Lowrie told me two things that I remember about her grandmother:
+My great aunt Barbara Armour Lowrie - named after her grandmother - told me two things that I remember about her grandmother:

-* She was know as Madam Armour and the the other Armour (the meat-packing one) was know as Mrs Armour.
+* Barbara was known as "Madam Armour" and the the other Armour (the meat-packing one) was know as "Mrs Armour".
-* She had a pet canary that would ride along on the train of her dress.
+* Barbara had a pet canary that would ride along on the train of her dress.

 Also

+* She outlived most of her children
 * One son, George, went to Andover.
-Another, Allison, went to the Harvard School in Chicago
+Another son, Allison, went to the Harvard School in Chicago
 * Her house on Lake Shore Drive was designed by her son-in-law Francis Whitehouse

+## A collection of note

+Barbara and her husband George the positive outcomes of a rags to riches story.
+Fifteen years after her first arrival in minor town in the American midwest, she had her potrait painted in London by a renowned portraitist - Sit Lawrence Alma Tadema.
+Thirty years later she sits for Anders Zorn.
+She commissions a portrait painted by C PA Healy and a bas-relief by an unknown sculptor of one of her sons.

+It would be nice if these works can stay together.

+Given that George was the first president of the Art Institute, it makes sense that the Institute should receive the works as a collection.

 ***